Cousins' big day gets Vikings past Lions

 An apparent 38-yard touchdown reception by Jones was nullified after review, as Jones was deemed to have not maintained control when he landed.

-D’Andre Swift eventually scored on the drive with a 2-yard run to pull within 37-35, but Stafford threw an incompletion on the two-point conversion try.
+D’Andre Swift eventually scored on the drive with a 2-yard run to pull the Lions to within 37-35, but Stafford threw an incompletion on the two-point conversion try.
 Minnesota then ran out the clock.

 --Field Level Media